JauntyJJS/jaunty-blogdown/content/blog/2022-06-23-UseR-2022-Series/part3/index.md

 ### pre-commits

-The second talk conducted by [Lorenz Walthert](https://twitter.com/lorenzwalthert) was an eye-opener for me as I am unfamiliar with git pre-commit hooks.
+The second talk conducted by [Lorenz Walthert](https://twitter.com/lorenzwalthert) was a treat for me as I am unfamiliar with git pre-commit hooks.
 From my understanding, pre-commit hooks are widely used for Python developers due to the availability of of the Python package [pre-commit](https://pre-commit.com/) to do all the heavy lifting.
-Motivated by how useful git pre-commit hooks are in improving code quality, Lorenz created a R package [precommit](https://lorenzwalthert.github.io/precommit/index.html) in hopes that more R package developers were able to adapt this workflow easily.
+Motivated by how useful git pre-commit hooks are in improving code quality, Lorenz created a R package [precommit](https://lorenzwalthert.github.io/precommit/index.html) in hopes that more R package developers would be able to adapt this workflow easily.

 * 📝[Slides](https://github.com/lorenzwalthert/useR2022.precommit.slides)
 * 👨🏻‍🏫[Demo](https://github.com/lorenzwalthert/useR2022.precommit.demo)

 ### Transitioning To R

 After the second talk, I jumped to the session on Building the R Community 2.
 Luckily, this time when I got in, the third talk of the session had just begun.
 It was a presentation by [Kieran Martin](https://twitter.com/kjmartinstats) from [Roche](https://twitter.com/Roche).
-I have watched a previous R Consortium conducted by his team before in YouTube titled [Package Management at Roche]((https://www.youtube.com/watch?v=A8ePOTOSGg0&ab_channel=RConsortium)) and found it very informative and educational.
+I have watched a [R Consortium](https://www.r-consortium.org/) session conducted by his team before in YouTube titled [Package Management at Roche]((https://www.youtube.com/watch?v=A8ePOTOSGg0&ab_channel=RConsortium)) and found it very informative and educational.

 It was delightful to see him again presenting for useR!
 2022.
 This time Kieran shared his experience on his large Product Development team's ongoing journey to using R as one of the core data science tool, when there was a need to report results of clinical trials in the most efficient way.
 Best practices were shared like using [Docker](https://www.docker.com/) to fix the operating system, [renv](https://rstudio.github.io/renv/index.html) and internal package repositories to control the R packages used and the [R Validation Hub](https://www.pharmar.org/) to validate R packages.
 He also provided some useful advice and mistakes to avoid to help people grow into R.

-What was very touching is their desire in conjunction with like-minded pharmaceutical companies to create a shared set of high quality R packages for clinical reporting related analysis, plotting table and graphs via the [pharmaverse](https://pharmaverse.org/) and [Insights Engineering](https://github.com/insightsengineering).
+What was very touching is the team's desire in conjunction with like-minded pharmaceutical companies to create a shared set of high quality R packages for clinical reporting related analysis, plotting table and graphs via the [pharmaverse](https://pharmaverse.org/) and [Insights Engineering](https://github.com/insightsengineering).
 At least we do not have to see multiple R packages solving the same problem.
 Definitely something great to look into.

 ### Reflections of a Research Software Engineer

 The session was followed by a presentation by [Nicholas Tierney](https://twitter.com/nj_tierney), a [research software engineer](https://researchsoftware.org/) at the [Telethon Kids Institute](https://www.telethonkids.org.au/).
 Nicholas is also the developer of the two data visualisation R packages [visdat](https://docs.ropensci.org/visdat/) and [naniar](https://naniar.njtierney.com/index.html).

-The talk consisted of three parts: what kind of work he does as a [research software engineer]((https://researchsoftware.org/), a small summary of how he tried to maintain the [greta](https://greta-stats.org/) R package (as part of his job scope) and the future of [research software engineer](https://researchsoftware.org/) in Australia.
+The talk consisted of three parts: what kind of work he does as a research software engineer, a small summary of how he tried to maintain the [greta](https://greta-stats.org/) R package ( as part of his job scope ) and the future of research software engineer in Australia.

 I did gain some useful knowledge in package management such as creating better snapshot test, efficient pull request using `pr_feteh` and `pr_finish` from the [usethis](https://usethis.r-lib.org/reference/pull-requests.html) R package and using [glue](https://glue.tidyverse.org/) to make better command line messages to users.

-Despite being busy with his research software engineer role, Nicholas is also active in the [rOpenSci Social Coworking and Office Hours](https://ropensci.org/events/coworking-2022-06/) (Asia Pacific Edition) helping people with R related issues.
+Despite being busy with his research software engineer role, Nicholas is also active in the [rOpenSci Social Coworking and Office Hours](https://ropensci.org/events/coworking-2022-06/) ( Asia Pacific Edition ) helping people with R related issues.
 It was actually from this online event when I first met him.
 He is really a nice and approachable R enthusiast.

 * 📝[Slides](https://njt-user-2022.netlify.app/)